 Since being acquired by private equity in 2022, it’s been clear the new Citrix is continuing to focus on other parts of the business.
 In March 2023 Citrix ended the sale of NetScaler perpetual hardware & software licenses, and moved to a subscription only model.
 They also invented a new acronym in the process – “Notice of Change”, which combines End of Sale & End of Maintenance – this was a major breaking point for a lot of NetScaler customers.
 While this is nice for Citrix’s recurring revenue, a lot of companies still want to account for technology as CapEx vs OpEx.

-New licensing limitations aside, and questions if hardware will continue, support has had major issues as of late.
+New licensing limitations aside, and questions if hardware will continue, support has had major issues since the split.
 I’ve had multiple colleagues in the industry who use NetScalers tell me about the struggles they’ve had dealing with support.
-Check out this reddit post from a couple months ago that highlights their website was down when a critical patch was released.
-I’ve also seen folks online say their sales reps are telling them to get off the platform.
+Check out this reddit post from a few years ago that highlights their website was down when a critical patch was released.
+One would hope support situation would improve since then, but it’s been more of the same in 2026 – “Citrix Support is just terrible” and “Downgraded Support, No Escalation Method and Phone Support Gone?”.
+But this post on Linkedin takes the cake – this gentleman said their Citrix sales rep told them to get off the Netscaler platform.
 See this public LinkedIn post from a frustrated NetScaler customer, “Citrix sales said that we should move to F5 for load balancing.
 They have officially given up” – and that’s not the first time I’ve heard that.

 Moving on from Citrix NetScaler